ecstatic-morse/maxis/README.md

 algorithms, the solver provides no guarantee that a given solution is optimal.

 This solver is designed mostly to explore the efficacy of genetic algorithms on highly-constrained NP optimization problems.
 Emphasis was put on flexibility over performance.
-For example, the algorithm can use a multitude of containers to store individuals in the population, allowing benchmarks of different container types (e.g. vector&lt;bool&gt; vs vector&lt;char&gt;).
 It also allows the user to select from several genetic operators or implement their own by inheriting from a virtual base class.

 Compilation and Usage
 ---------------------